Mooooste/quant-backtester/README.md

 A professional-grade quantitative trading backtesting engine with a web dashboard.
 Built for evaluating trading strategies against real historical market data from Binance.

-Designed for the quant research workflow at [Avenir Group](https://avenirx.com).
+Designed for a quant research workflow

 ## Features